3 Heroines

-3 Srikandi is a 2016 Indonesian biographical film directed by Iman Brotoseno.
+3 Srikandi (heroines) is a 2016 Indonesian biographical film directed by Iman Brotoseno.
 The film tells the story of three Indonesian archers (Kusuma Wardhani, Nurfitriyana Saiman and Lilies Handayani) who won Indonesia's first Olympic medal at the 1988 Seoul Olympics.
 It premiered on August 4, 2016.

 Synopsis

-Indonesia in 1988.
-The sports world is preparing to participate in the 1988 Summer Olympics in Seoul, South Korea.
-Archery is at a critical juncture, requiring a coach who can quickly prepare a women's archery team.
-The only reliable coach is Donald Pandiangan (Reza Rahardian), known as the "Indonesian Robin Hood."
+Set in Indonesia in 1988, the film follows the national archery team's preparations for the 1988 Summer Olympics in Seoul, South Korea.
+With no other suitable coach available to prepare the women's archery team, the team recruits Donald Pandiangan (Reza Rahardian), nicknamed "Indonesian Robin Hood."

-But Donald himself has long been missing.
-He is still devastated by the 1980 Summer Olympics in Moscow when he was forced to cancel due to political reasons.
-Now he lives far from archery, let alone sports.
-In addition to the coach, the archery team must also select three top female athletes.
+Donald, however, has been forced to withdraw from the 1980 Summer Olympics in Moscow for political reasons.
+He has since distanced himself from both archery and sports.
+In addition to the coach, the archery team must also select three elite female athletes.
 They are Nurfitriyana Saiman (Bunga Citra Lestari), Lilies Handayani (Chelsea Islan), and Kusuma Wardhani (Tara Basro).

-Meanwhile, the Olympics draw near, but these three Srikandi (Srikandi) each face their own complex challenges.
-Under threat of not being sent at all, the archery association administrator, Mr. Udi (Donny Damara), must persuade and convince Donald to prepare a women's archery team.
+As the Olympics approach, the three selected athletes, referred to as Srikandi (Indonesian for heroines) each face their personal challenges.
+Facing the possibility of not being sent to the games at all, the archery association administrator Mr. Udi (Donny Damara), convinces Donald to prepare a women's archery team.

-Donald's tough, militant, and highly disciplined personality must be able to shape Yana, Lilies, and Suma to reach their peak.
-The training period becomes a time for them all to push themselves.
-Friction and conflict with each other, the harsh training field, and the dwindling time temper them.
-Working day and night, physically, emotionally, and mentally, the women's archery team prepares for Seoul.
-With their spirits high, they battle on the field.
+Donald coaches Yana, Lilies, and Suma through an intensive training period marked by internal conflict and time pressure.
+The women's archery team goes on to compete at Seoul.